 Before you go forward and replace the pipe, you want to be very very sure it’s the pipe itself that’s the problem because of course, the most expensive thing you can do is replace your pipe.

-Generally speaking, by and large, the largest cash you’re going to have is replace main line pipes.
+Generally speaking, by and large, the largest cash you’re going to have is replacing mainline pipes.
 So the more you can reduce that to a smaller segment, the better off you are and the more money you’ll save.

 And just a follow-up thing – I know there’s some really good guidance around now about treating different types of pipe and what might be the optimum treatment process.

 Also AWWA have got a manual on that.
 There might be some EPA one as well.
-Water Research as well – I think they’ve got something about that.
+Water Research as well – I think they’ve got something like that.

 So, depending on the type of physical material you’re dealing with, just make sure you grab that guidance and read it and get your thinking around what is the optimum treatment process.